Device Management Best Practices For Google Admin

 Custom Alerts and Notifications

-Unlike Google Admin Console, which limits alert actions and notifications to the admin, Zenphi allows for fully customizes alert configuration.
+Unlike both of those tools, Zenphi allows for fully customizes alert configuration.
 In our practice, when a device is red-flagged, Google admins use Zenphi to receive notification but also automatically find and notify relevant managers, alert the IT team, and assign tasks to initiate preventive measures — all without manual intervention other than building the workflow itself.
+Zenphi also helps to schedule ongoing unauthorised access audits, taking security to a completely different level, absolutely hustle-free.

 Best Practices For Google Admin: Automated Device Audit In Google Workspace